-Approved Graduate Certificates
+Approved Undergraduate and Graduate Certificates

-Students who are pursuing a graduate certificate approved for financial aid eligibility by the U.S. Department of Education are eligible for the same aid programs as graduate students pursuing master's, doctorate, or professional degrees at OSU.
+Students who are pursuing an undergraduate or graduate certificate approved for financial aid eligibility by the U.S. Department of Education are eligible for the same aid programs as undergraduate and graduate students pursuing bachelor's, master's, doctorate, or professional degrees at OSU.
 Approved certificates (https://go.okstate.edu/scholarships-financial-aid/audience/non-degree-students/graduate-certificate-program.html) are listed on the web.
-Programs can be added or removed from this list as determined by the OSU Graduate College and the U.S. Department of Education.
+Programs can be added or removed from this list as determined by the OSU Office of Academic Affairs, Graduate College and the U.S. Department of Education.